apexjs-org/openapi/README.md

 // console.dir(openapi, { depth: null })
 ```

-Put your OpenAPI description in [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator) to bring it to life.
-See the example folder or follow this [tutorial](https://medium.com/@apexjs-org/create-a-node-js-rest-api-with-an-openapi-description-in-minutes-972dda90e373).
+See the example folder or follow this [tutorial](https://medium.com/@apexjs-org/create-a-node-js-rest-api-with-an-openapi-description-in-minutes-972dda90e373) to bring your OpenAPI description to life with [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator).